Jan. 2018: According to the

 July: Divers discovered the

-wreck of a Russian submarine that sank during WWI
+Russian submarine that sank during WWI

 off the coast of Sweden.
 The sub collided with